solojavier/magus/README.md

  * rails.vim - syntax highlighting, gf (goto file) enhancements, and lots more. should be required for any rails dev
  * rake.vim - like rails.vim but for non-rails projects. makes `:Rtags` and other commands just work
  * ruby.vim - lots of general enhancements for ruby dev
- * neocomplete - intelligent and fast complete.
+ * neocomplete.vim - intelligent and fast complete.
 Use `<Tab>` to trigger completion.
 Then `jk` to navigate. `o` to select. `q` to cancel.
- * snipMate - offers textmate-like snippet expansion + scrooloose-snippets . try hitting TAB after typing a snippet
+ * neosnippet.vim - offers textmate-like snippet expansion, integrated with neocomplete.vim try hitting `TAB` after typing a snippet.
  * jasmine.vim - support for jasmine javascript unit testing, including snippets for it, before, etc..
  * vim-javascript-syntax, vim-jquery - better highlighting
  * TagHighlight - highlights class names and method names